ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 To remove an IP address or netmask from the Whitelist, click *Remove*.
 When all entries on the whitelist are removed, the whitelist is disabled and all IP addresses are accepted by the TCP access portals.

+## Caution Area

+Adjusting the settings in the **Caution Area** are likely (or are intended) to cause downtime, database restarts, or service interruptions.
+Please use caution when clicking these buttons.

+### Kill All Connections

+Clicking on the **Kill Connections** button closes all open connections to the database.
+It's useful if you suspect you have zombie connections or have exhausted your [available connections](./reference-architecture.html#connection-limits).
+If you find you are regularly exhausting your available connections, you might have to [scale your deployment](./dashboard-settings.html#scaling-resources) and [open a support ticket](https://cloud.ibm.com/unifiedsupport/cases/add) to raise your connection limit.